MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsTeamsEmergencyCallingPolicy.md

 Get-CsTeamsEmergencyCallingPolicy -Identity TestECP
 ```

-Retrieves emergency calling policy with the identity TestECP
+Retrieves an emergency calling policy with the identity TestECP

 ### Example 3
 ```powershell